 Book of Mormon Changes, Why?

-LDS President Ezra Taft Benson claimed:
+LDS President Ezra Taft Benson claimed there were no Book of Mormon changes:

 “Unlike the Bible, which passed through generations of copyists, translators, and corrupt religionists who tampered with the text, the Book of Mormon came from writer to reader in just one inspired step of translation.”
 (The Book of Mormon—Keystone of Our Religion, Ensign, Nov 1986, p.
 4)